Votiaw09/DH-Final/README.md

        label="Silence=Death"
        description="Slogan of the Silence=Death Project."  url="https://upload.wikimedia.org/wikipedia/commons/6/61/A_pink_triangle_against_a_black_backdrop_with_the_words_%27Silence%3DDeath%27_representing_an_advertisement_for_The_Silence_%3D_Death_Project_used_by_permission_by_ACT-UP%2C_The_AIDS_Coalition_To_Unleash_Power._Wellcome_L0052822.jpg">

-The Napalese Lounge, established in 1983 and still running almost fourty years later, has carried on this tradition with its iconic logo, prominently featuring both a rainbow-colored crescent moon and pink triangle.
+The Napalese Lounge, established in 1983 and still running almost fourty years later[^2], has carried on this tradition with its iconic logo, prominently featuring both a rainbow-colored crescent moon and pink triangle.
 The bar is not only operational, but a pillar of the local LGBT community, organizing monthly drag shows and organizing events.
 Of the bar logos found throughout the course of this project, it is the only one still operational that displays the pink triangle in its iconography.

 <param ve-image
        label="Napalese Lounge Logo"